satwikkansal/python_blockchain_app/report.md

 # Introduction

-The application runs on a Raspberry Pi4b, that has this specifications:
+The application runs on a Raspberry Pi4b, that has these specifications:
-- CPU: ARM-cortex-A72 quad core 1.5 GHz;
+- CPU: ARM-Cortex-A72 quad-core 1.5 GHz;
 - RAM: 4 GB LP DDR4;
-- HDD: Toshiba HDTB 310 EK3AA, 1 TB, 5400 rpm (connected to the Rapberry by an USB 3.0);
+- HDD: Toshiba HDTB 310 EK3AA, 1 TB, 5400 rpm (connected to the Raspberry by an USB 3.0);
 - OS: Raspbian 10, 32-bit.

-The backend of the web application is developed with Flask, and uses local files to store the blocks of the blockchain in the disk.
+The backend of the web application is developed with Flask and uses local files to store the blocks of the blockchain in the disk.
 During the execution the program takes advantage of a cache, that has a size of 20 MB, to improve the performances.

 <TODO explain caching>

-The application uses the blockchain to manage a database of flying statistics, where each flyght information is a transaction, so the application allow to:
+The application uses the blockchain to manage a database of flying statistics, where each flight information is a transaction, so the application allows to:
-- add a new transactions;
+- add a new transaction;
 - retrieve a transaction based on the transaction id;
 - retrieve all the transactions of a block.